Oladipin/yoga-club/README.md

   - The our forms of yoga section clearly explains to users the two forms of yoga that the club engages in which are:

-  1. Yoga as exercise and
+  1. Yoga as exercise
   2. Yoga as therapy

   ![Forms of yoga we take](documentation/Forms-of-Yoga.PNG)

 - Our meeting times and locations
   - This section contains the meeting times and locations and a clickable button "join us now!".
-  - the join us now button redirect users to the sign up page.
+  - The join us now button redirect users to the sign up page.

 ![Meeting times and locations](documentation/meeting-times.PNG)